 Back in 2000, John Maxwell authored a book entitled Developing the Leader Within You.
-In that book he posited that there are five levels of leadership.
-He named those levels Position, Permission, Production, People Development and Pinnacle.
+In that book, he posited that there are five levels of leadership.
+He named those levels Position, Permission, Production, People Development, and Pinnacle.
 In this post, I discuss the third of the five and we will explore the rest over the next several posts.

 At the “Production” level, leaders have achieved effectiveness by building and maintaining a high-performing organization.
 In manufacturing, for instance, the leader has led his workforce to operate with high productivity.
 In a sales environment, the leader has led his staff to high sales conversions and satisfied customers.
 These leaders have developed a collective focus on the company’s mission and objectives.
+Input your text here!
+The text element is intended for longform copy that could potentially include multiple paragraphs.

 Centers of Excellence